pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_channel-groups.md

 ```

 Parameters:
-- channelGroup (String): Channel group to add channels to.
+- channelGroup: String — The channel group to add the channels to.
-- channels (List<String>): Channels to add.
+- channels: List<String> — The channels to add to the channel group.

+##### Maximum number of channels
+- Up to 200 channels per API call.

 ### Sample code